DimitryZH/cicd-pipeline-train-schedule-pipelines/README.md

-# "After the changes I have made to this line, GitHub will trigger a new build, labeled as #12, in my Jenkins Freestyle project named 'train-schedule' .

 # cicd-pipeline-train-schedule-pipelines

 This is a simple train schedule app written using nodejs.
 It is intended to be used as a sample application for a series of hands-on learning activities.